In celebration of She’s the First, you’re invited to our

 Stand up for girls everywhere.

-RSVP now to join 500 culture-shapers, change-makers, and luminaries who share a simple belief: Every girl, no matter where she is born, deserves to be educated, respected, and heard.
-Our 10th Birthday Bash gets you on your feet to be inspired and connect.
-Leave with actionable ways to support girls year round.
+RSVP now to join 400 culture-shapers, change-makers, and luminaries who share a simple belief: Every girl, no matter where she is born, deserves to be educated, respected, and heard.
+Every dollar we raise pushes She’s the First into the next decade of creating change for and with girls.

 Global Girl Champions